radio0but/LXD-Control-Center/README.md

 # LXD Control Center

 It is yet another simple UI for LXD with Django and Subprocess.
 Easily manage your Linux containers from any devices.
-Note that you need to have LXD installed and initialized.
+Note that you need to have root acces and have LXD installed and initialized.

+use the command : *sudo su* to impersonate the root user

 ![alt text](https://imgur.com/7zcIV74.png "Screenshot")
 By the way lydianna is the hostame of the computer it was runnin on.